Wumpf/glhelper/README.md

   * Reuse of already created sampler objects (all existing ones are hashed)
 * Framebuffer
   * Easy creation from multiple textures
+* State Wrapping
+  * [Only glEnable/Disable so far]
+  * Redundant state change checking and enums
 * Error handling & Check mechanism
-* Wraps many OpenGL defines in enums to avoid invalid GL calls
+* Wraps many OpenGL defines in enums to avoid invalid GL calls and provide an overview over all possibilities

 Notes on how to use
 --------